Quantum Nonlocality under Latency Constraints: Introduction

 Additionally, there are many works on Bell nonlocality in networks \cite{tavakoli2022bell}.
-In these works, research typically focuses on setups with multiple independent quantum sources distributing entanglement across network nodes.
-Source-independence and no-signaling assumptions leads to constraints on classical and quantum strategies, which are used to derive network Bell inequalities~\cite{PhysRevLett.116.010403} and certify full network nonlocality~\cite{PhysRevLett.128.010403}.
+This literature typically focuses on setups with multiple independent quantum sources distributing entanglement across network nodes.
+Source-independence and no-signaling assumptions lead to constraints on classical and quantum strategies, which are used to derive network Bell inequalities~\cite{PhysRevLett.116.010403} and certify full network nonlocality~\cite{PhysRevLett.128.010403}.
 That is, this area of research is concerned with \emph{weaker} classical and quantum strategies.
-In contrast, our work concerns \emph{stronger} classical and quantum strategies justified by relaxing the latency constraint.
+In contrast, our work concerns \emph{stronger} classical and quantum strategies that are made possible by relaxing the latency constraint.